PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/symmetries/01_symmetries.md

 \end{bmatrix}.
 $$

-Check that $R_4R_4^T = I$.
+It satisfies $R_4R_4^T=I$ and $\det(R_4)=-1$.

 ## Group homorphisms

-Two groups are homomorphic if there is a function between them that preserves the group structure.
-This just means that the group elements of one group are relabeled versions of the group elements of the other group.
-The function that does this is called a homomorphism.
+A homomorphism is a map from one group to another that preserves multiplication.
+It may identify several elements of the source group, so it does not generally amount to relabeling the group elements.

 Mathematically, let $G$ and $H$ be two groups.
 If we can find a function $\phi: G \to H$ such that: